Kia Niro PHEV reliability & safety rating

 |5 stars (2016)||83%||80%||59%|

-Kia’s renowned seven-year/100,000-mile warranty is one of the biggest advantages the Niro PHEV holds over the equivalent Toyota Prius, which comes with a five-year guarantee.
+Kia’s renowned seven-year/100,000-mile warranty is one of the biggest advantages the Niro PHEV holds over its plug-in MINI Countryman rival, which comes with a three-year guarantee.
 While the Niro’s clever hybrid powertrain is relatively new, plenty of other components in the car are found elsewhere in the Kia range and so have been well proven.
 The Niro also comes with plenty of safety equipment as standard, including autonomous emergency braking and lane-keeping assistance.

 Kia Niro PHEV reliability & problems

-The Kia Niro has been a very strong contender in the Driver Power owner survey, having come in the top ten best cars to own for a number of years.
-Owners praised the car’s infotainment system (which itself ranked first for user-friendliness), interior, seats, comfortable ride and safety features.
+The Kia Niro has been a very strong contender in the Driver Power owner survey for several years, coming in 15th out of 75 on the list of the best new cars to own.
+Meanwhile, the Kia brand itself finished in 2nd out of 29 manufacturers.
+Owners praised the car’s infotainment system, interior, seats, comfortable ride and safety features.
 Only the boot – which some owners thought a bit small – and performance didn’t quite come up to some owners’ expectations.
-Kia as a brand also performed very well in the same survey.

 They include autonomous emergency braking (which can automatically apply the brakes to avoid a collision), adaptive cruise control (which maintains a safe distance from the car in front), lane-departure warning and lane-keeping assistance (which automatically steers you back into your lane if the car starts to wander).